Tomlevron/awesome-sources/README.md

 Lists of libraries, blogs, book and more that are found useful.
 This list is inspired by [awesome](https://github.com/sindresorhus/awesome).
-To build this list i used [Markdown Cheatsheet](https://github.com/tchapi/markdown-cheatsheet/blob/master/README.md)
+To build this list i used [Markdown Cheatsheet](https://github.com/tchapi/markdown-cheatsheet/blob/master/README.md) and [Mastering Markdown](https://guides.github.com/features/mastering-markdown/)

 # Python libraires #